Features, Scoring, and Technology

 The E-HAWK API service provides real-time reputation, validation, and risk assessments for transactions, sign-ups, registrations, account updates, logins, and leads.

 When on-line users sign-up for a service, update their account information, or try to complete a transaction on your web site, just embed our Vetting API to check the risk levels of the identity entering the data.
 Then pass the Risk Score and risk details onto your business systems and take the necessary actions.

 Data supplied to the API is analyzed using a broad spectrum of tests incorporating big data, machine learning, and advanced analytics.
 The API groups results into rollup areas for IP, email, phone, location, domain, activity, Geo-location, device, SSN, Tags, and community.

 Each area runs many sub-tests as well as cross analysis between linked data (for example the IP and the location).
 When the analysis and tests are complete, the API returns a Risk Score as well as scores for each area and risk reasons found in a response JSON.

-Our analysis includes thousands of tests and some are:
+Our analysis includes hundreds of tests such as:

 - IP bots, worms, proxies, TOR, blacklists, spam history, geo-location

 - Email suspect, disposable, free, MX, reputation, history, age

 - domain registration, age, parked, for sale, blacklists, suspended, name servers